 If you or a loved one has suffered a serious injury in an accident involving a truck, you may be entitled to substantial compensation.
 In order to obtain the best possible outcome for your claims, it is critical to seek out a lawyer who is experienced in complex investigation and discovery.

-At Norton & Norton, P.C., we have obtained more than $50 million for clients in some of Missouri’s most complex personal injury cases.
+At Norton & Spencer, P.C., we have obtained more than $50 million for clients in some of Missouri’s most complex personal injury cases.
 There is no truck accident we are not ready to handle.
 We can take our 60-plus years of experience to work toward compensation if you have been injured in a trucking accident.

 Call Now for a Free, No-Obligation Evaluation of Your Case